imagineLife/big-site/content/rpi/intro.md

 Connect the pi via ethernet to your router.
 Now, the device will be treated like a remote and headless server that will be accessed over ssh.

-## Access The Pi From Your Laptop
+## Get Docker Running On The Pi
-mac seems to come with an ssh client out-of-the-box.

-## ToDo
-- download docker
+- download docker on the rpi
 - create a non-root user that has access to the docker group
 - for practice, disconnect the ssh, reconnect as the docker-group-only-user
 - try a few docker commands, `docker image ls -a`, `docker container ls -a`

+## Access The Pi From Your Laptop
+mac seems to come with an ssh client out-of-the-box.
+I used `ssh <docker-user>@192.168.X.XXX` then had to enter the pw for that user.